kzimmermann/static-sitegen/README.md

 You can also see my `template_example.html` file to get a grasp of how it works.

+Files containing the content must be markdown files whose first line consist of an H1 heading.
+This line will also double as the title of the page.
+A good markdown file, for example, could be:

+    # Welcome to my page!

+    Hi, this is my page, written originally in *markdown*!

+    Enjoy your stay and [get in touch with me](https://mysite.com/contact).

 ## Disclaimer

 This is alpha-quality software and is not always guaranteed to work.
 I wrote it mostly for my own exercise since `bash` proved to be quite cumbersome for the task.
 There are probably many others out there much better suited, such as Jekyll.